rstacruz/srs/README.md

 end
 ```

 It may be difficult to remember which things should have semicolons and which should not.
 Don't worry!
-There aren't many exceptions to remember.
-Just memorize this short list of keywords:
+There aren't many exceptions to keep note of.
+Just memorize this ridiculous list of keywords:

 > `if` `unless` `elsif` `else` `while` `do` `end` `def` `class` `module` `begin` `rescue` `ensure` `catch` `case` `when` `until`